MuhEid/PureHands-eCommerce/README.md

 2. submit the data to an api using useSatate.
 3. OR --> make that when the login button is clicked .. a isLoggedIn item is set in local storage to be "1". and is removed when logout is clicked and then reload
+4. add a picture at the end to show an offer
+7. replace the dropdown menu in the nav bar by one from material ui